Clicky

 The key to rehydrating dehydrated foods is allowing enough time and the right technique based on what you're rehydrating.
 Some options for rehydration methods:

-Cook in broths, sauces, or dishes: Soups, stews, casseroles, and tomato-based dishes are flavored, hydrating mediums for dehydrated vegetable bits, fruit slices, and beans as they simmer.
-Add dehydrated items directly in.
+• Cook in broths, sauces, or dishes: Soups, stews, casseroles, and tomato-based dishes are flavorful, and they're ideal for adding dehydrated vegetables as they simmer.
+Add the dehydrated items directly in the pot.

 The key is not overcooking after rehydrating, as most dehydrated food products only need a brief return to moisture, not excessive additional cooking.
 Pay attention while rehydrating and as you use them.